scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_4.md

 * Ability to apply ACLs in SONiC

 ## SONiC ACL Architecture
-The core of ACLs in SONiC is the ACL Table which links interfaces with rules and defines the direction of the policy enforcement.
+The core of ACLs in SONiC is the ACL Table which links interface(s) with rule sets and defines the direction of the policy enforcement.
 See the diagram below to see the relationship.

 ![ACL Overview](./topo-drawings/acl-overview.png)

-ACLs can be grouped into three categories
+ACLs can be grouped into three general categories:
     1. Data plane ACLs applied against physical interfaces
     2. Control plane ACLs
-    3. Mirror ACLs for capturing and replicating traffic
+    3. Mirror ACLs for capturing and replicating traffic In this lab we will focus on the first type - Data plane ACLs.

-### ACL Tables
+## ACL Tables
-ACL tables are of two types.
-Data Plane ACLs and Control Plane ACLS.
-Data Plane tables purpose is to link a data plane traffic type to a set of defined interfaces.
-ACL Tables can be created using either CLI or through a JSON definition which is loaded into config.
+In this lab we are focusing specifically on Data plane ACLs.
+The purpose Data plane ACL tables is to link a set of rules that can be applied to data plane traffic to a group of defined interfaces.

+ACL Tables can be created or deleted using either CLI or through a JSON definition which is loaded into the running config.
 We will show both options in this lab.

+### ACL Table Parameters
 Data Plane ACL Tables have mandatory and optional defined fields as listed in the below table.

 | Parameters | CLI Flag | Mandatory | Details                                          |